 What to visit:

+Strakonice castle was founded around 1200 by the lords of Bavor.
 The original corridor with brick ribbing and wall paintings is interesting.
-The dominant feature of the castle is the tower called Rumpal.
-Strakonice Castle became the main seat of the order of the Johannites.
-Later, the castle was rebuilt and another tower was added – Jelenka.
-At the beginning of the 17th century the chateau and gardens were modified in the Baroque style.
+The dominant feature of the castle is the Rumpal tower.
+The castle became the main seat of the religious order of the Johannites.
+Later, the castle was rebuilt and another tower was added, named the Jelenka tower.
+At the beginning of the 17th century, the chateau and gardens were modified in the Baroque style.

 Points of interest in the surroundings area